 This first criterion is arguably the most important since your store will be lacking vital functionality if you can’t enable the right features.
 What does that mean?
 That it’s necessary to take a close look at the features both platforms provide out of the box, as well as those you can incorporate through higher-tier plans or extensions.

-- Over 100 themes you can use as a basis for your store.
+- 70 themes you can use as a basis for your store.

-- 70 payment gateway options, a secured shopping cart, and multiple shipping and fulfillment options.
+- Over 100 payment gateway options, a secured shopping cart, and multiple shipping and fulfillment options.

 - Associated apps that help you run your store from a mobile device.

 - A dashboard where you can analyze key data about your sales and customers.

 - Social media integration options.